amirdrljevic/yahoo_scraper/README.md

 ## Running the script
 The script is located in the _app_ folder.
 Navigate to this folder and run the script with this command:

-`ruby yahoo_scraper.rb AMZN`
+`ruby yahoo_scraper.rb`

+You will be asked to provide additional information:
+* start date
+* end date
+* one or more stock symbols...

-_Instead of AMZN you can pass any other stock symbol like TWTR, FB, TSLA, ETSY, etc…_
+_symbols like AMZN, JNJ, PG, PFE, TWTR, FB, TSLA, ETSY, etc…_

-Please, bear in mind that sometimes, due to slow network connection, script fails.
+> Please, bear in mind that sometimes, due to slow network connection, script fails.
 Just rerun the script again in that case.
+> For that reason I have increased the sleep time to wait for the elements to load.

-The script will scrape the following information, as requested:
+The script will scrape the following information, as requested: into table companies:
 * full company name,
 * market cap,
 * year founded,
 * number of employees,
 * headquarters city and state.
-* date and time,
-* previous close price and
+* previous close price

+into table historical_data:
+* date,
+* open price,
-* open price
+* close price

-The information will be stored in a json file and sqlite3 db file.
+The information will be stored in sqlite3 db file.

-> This scraper is maintained on April 18, 2022. any change from Yahoo Finance team to update their website might render this scraper broken.
+> This scraper is maintained on April 20, 2022. any change from Yahoo Finance team to update their website might render this scraper broken.